-I'd like people to stop calling this the #Ferguson riots.
+I’d like people to stop calling this the #Ferguson riots.
 No rioting happened.
 Lots of protesting and pockets of looting (Mckesson, 2014k).

-In this tweet, riot and looting are not perceived as the same, and looting is minimized to singular events in contrast to many demonstrations.
-While there is an admission of using violence, it is marked as an out-of-the-ordinary event.
+In this tweet, rioting and looting are not perceived as the same, and looting is minimized to singular events in contrast to ongoing demonstrations.
+While there is an admission that violence occurred, it is marked as an out-of-the-ordinary event.

 The following tweet also gives a different meaning to what may seem like a violent act: